Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with both parameters documented.
-The description does not add meaning beyond what the schema already provides (package name and device serial), so a baseline score of 3 is appropriate.
+Schema coverage is 100% with descriptions for both parameters.
+The tool description adds no new meaning beyond what the schema already provides.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.